Jesse Holley

-Jesse Holley (born January 8, 1984) is an American former professional football wide receiver.
+Jesse Holley (born January 8, 1984) is an American former professional football wide receiver who played for the Dallas Cowboys of the National Football League (NFL).
 He was signed by the Cincinnati Bengals as an undrafted free agent in 2007.
 He played college football and basketball at North Carolina.
-He won the reality TV show, 4th and Long in 2009.
+He won the reality TV show, 4th and Long, in 2009.

 Early life

-Holley played in the band at Abraham Clark High School in Roselle, New Jersey where he is the all-time leader in receptions (106), receiving yards (1,449) and touchdown catches (27).
+Holley played in the band at Abraham Clark High School in Roselle, New Jersey, where he is the all-time leader in receptions (106), receiving yards (1,449) and touchdown catches (27).
 Holley also played quarterback, starting five games at the position.
 In his junior year, Holley caught 44 passes for 865 yards and 13 touchdowns.
 He finished his career with 106 receptions for 1,449 yards, and 27 touchdown receptions, and was ranked in the top 20 receivers by most recruiting websites and magazines.

 In basketball, Holley averaged 20 points per game and broke the school's career basketball scoring record.